 Here’s how to cook these tasty snacks the right way.

 The traditional method of melting chocolate is fiddly, involving a pot suspended over simmering water.
-The microwave method is a much quicker.
+The microwave method is much quicker.
 Some people shy away from it as over-cooking chocolate can cause horrible, hard lumps that are impossible to stir away, but moderation is key here.
-Break chocolate in a bowl and microwave in short bursts on a medium heat, stirring every 20 seconds or so until melted.
+Break the chocolate in a bowl and microwave in short bursts on medium heat, stirring every 20 seconds or so until melted.
 Beware; take extra care with white chocolate as it burns easily.

 Ah, leftover pizza.
 It’s delicious hot or cold, but if you prefer yours reheated your microwave may not have given the best results in the past.
 Microwaved pizza base tends to go chewy at first, then harden once it cools.
 Cranking up the oven feels like overkill just for a couple of slices of cheesy dough, but is there any other option?
 Yes!
 Next time you’re enjoying this Italian classic, microwave with a cup of water and place the pizza on baking paper to help keep the crust crispy.
 Bene!